Rock music in the Netherlands: Mainstream

 In the 1970s some artists stood out.
 Mouth and MacNeal had a hit "How Do You Do" (1972) in the US chart.
 Herman Brood became the ultimate Rock 'n Roll icon.
 He even scored a hit in the US with "Saturday Night".
 He became the epitome of the "rock'n'roll junkie" he sang about.
 As an artist he was in the media until his suicide in 2001.
-Other bands from the 1970s include Gruppo Sportivo, Massada, Vitesse, Solution, the Nits, Focus, whose "Hocus Pocus" (1973) was a hit, and Golden Earring with their biggest hit, "Radar Love" (1974), which hit the Top 10 in the US.
+Other bands from the 1970s include Supersister, Gruppo Sportivo, Massada, Vitesse, Solution, the Nits, Kayak, Focus (who had a hit, "Hocus Pocus" in 1973) and Golden Earring with their biggest hit, "Radar Love" (1974), which hit the Top 10 in the US.

 The late 1970s and early 1980s gave many one hit wonders and some bands that lasted longer.
 Female bands Luv' and Dolly Dots but also disco bands Spargo and Time Bandits were the most successful.
 Together with Golden Earring, which scored some of their biggest hits with "Twilight Zone" (1983) and "When the Lady Smiles" (1984).
 The Nits developed a large audience outside the Netherlands, including in Finland, Switzerland, Germany, France, Belgium, Greece and Canada and in 1989 were the first Dutch band to play in the (then still) Soviet Union.
 Urban Dance Squad was a cross-over band, combining hip-hop with funk and rock.
 The band's minor American success proved to be influential.
 Their music style (rapcore) influenced bands like Rage Against the Machine.
 Van Halen was created by Edward Van Halen who is of Dutch heritage.

 Dutch bands in the 2000s are Intwine, Kane, The Sheer, Krezip, Di-rect, Heidevolk and Johan.

 Current rock acts include Anouk, Voicst, Di-Rect, Kane, Destine, De Staat, Navarone, John Coffey.

 Metal

 The Netherlands are also known for symphonic metal bands such as Within Temptation, The Gathering, After Forever, Delain and Epica.
 They became successful in the late 1990s and in the beginning of the new millennium.
-However, bands like Supersister and Kayak (who had a hit with "Ruthless Queen") were already internationally successful in the 1970s.

 Similarly, in the last decade of the previous century a more extreme variety of metal, death metal, have had some success.
 Bands like Gorefest, Pestilence, Asphyx and Sinister were well-known both in and outside Europe.
 At the present, bands like Legion of the Damned, Pyaemia, Maaswater Veenlijk and Severe Torture enjoy a similar status.

 In the 1980s Vandenberg was internationally successful.